 To analyse fully the tax treatment of the hypothetical lost profits, the following would need to be taken into account:

 - Over which periods would the lost profits have arisen?

 - What is the effective tax rate that should be applied to those profits, which itself depends on the answers to the following questions:

 - What is the applicable corporation tax rate in each period?

 - What is the basis of the calculation of taxable profits in each period (e.g., taking account of allowances, depreciation of assets for tax purposes and other factors)?

 - To what extent are other losses available for offset either within the period, brought forward from earlier periods, or surrendered from affiliates?

 A similar analysis would be required in relation to the award claimed in compensation for the lost profits, which would need to take the following into account:

 - On what basis will the award be subject to tax?
-It may follow the taxation of the lost profits or be treated as a separate source of income or gains subject to different rules.
+Does it follow the taxation of the lost profits or is it treated as a separate source of income or gains subject to different rules?

 - In which period would it be subject to tax?
 At the time of the claim, both the timing of any future award payment and the tax position of the claimant in the tax periods in which the award may be received are likely to be uncertain.